Parcifel/test_runner/README.md

 ### Example:
 -    `./test.sh -o output -a 1 2 3 test.py input`
 -    `python3 test.py input/test1.txt 1 2 3 > output/test1.txt`

+**NOTE**: This scipt only works with python at the moment.
+The other program types my have bugs, and will be fully implemented at a later date.
+(I will prioritise them on request)